-2D: General Home Management Counseling
+2E: General Home Management Counseling

 Grant applicants may apply for funding to provide counseling to homeowners who have not been through DHCD homeownership preparation, and who are not in foreclosure or a DHCD home preservation program, but who have general home management issues.

-This counseling activity may include, but not be limited to: appliance warranty disputes, contractor dispute issues, disputes with mortgagors, In this service, grantees must serve as advisor-educators, and are prohibited from giving legal advice.
-DHCD does not expect this service to be a major focus of activity under this grant, and it should focus on low- and moderate-income populations.
+This counseling activity may include, but not be limited to: appliance warranty disputes, contractor disputes, disputes with mortgagors, will and estates issues including transfer-on-death deeds, etc. In this service, grantees must serve as advisor-educators, and are prohibited from giving legal advice.
+DHCD does not expect this service to be a major focus of activity under this grant, and grantee activities should focus on low- and moderate-income populations.

-Legal Citations Governing Program Area in Category 2

-Applicants to provide any service in Category 2 should review in detail the following legal citations governing the District's home preservation programs or services.
+Legal Citations Governing Program Area in Category 2 Applicants to provide any service in Category 2 should review in detail the following legal citations governing the District's home preservation programs or services.
 Submission of an application intending to provide any of these services presumes that the applicant intends to meet all requirements to provide counseling and/or training for home preservation pursuant to the relevant citations.

-Lead Safe Washington

-24 CFR, Part 35, 24 CFR, Part 85.37, Section 1011 of the Residential Lead-Based Paint Hazard Reduction Act of 1992

-Single Family Rehabilitation 14 DCMR, Chapter 28

-First Right to Purchase Program 14 DMCR, 2700, and 14 CDMR 4700

-DC Department of Housing and Community Development

-Tenant Purchase Technical Assistance Program DC Code 42-3404.02

-Saving DC Homes from Foreclosure Emergency Amendment Act of 2010 (DC Act 18-635; 57 DCR 12404)

-Rental Housing Conversion and Sale Act of 1980, as amended (DC Code 42-3401.01 et. seq.) (also known as the Tenant Opportunity to Purchase Act or "TOPA")
+Lead Safe Washington 24 CFR, Part 35, 24 CFR, Part 85.37, Section 1011 of the Residential Lead-Based Paint Hazard Reduction Act of 1992 Single Family Rehabilitation 14 DCMR, Chapter 28 First Right to Purchase Program 14 DMCR, 2700, and 14 CDMR 4700 Tenant Purchase Technical Assistance Program DC Code 42-3404.02 Saving DC Homes from Foreclosure Emergency Amendment Act of 2010 (DC Act 18-635; 57 DCR 12404) Small Buildings Grant Program Communities Remedial Funding Act of 2018.
+B22-0273 Rental Housing Conversion and Sale Act of 1980, as amended (DC Code 42-3401.01 et. seq.)
+(Also known as the Tenant Opportunity to Purchase Act or "TOPA")